-Such requests must be made within 1 year of completing the audited course and need to comply with all course requirements per the course syllabus in place at the time of the audit.
-Any grading would be completed by the faculty member who approved the audit.
-Full-time graduate students taking at least 9 credit hours per semester may audit courses free of charge in the SON when approved by the student's advisor, the course instructor, and the Associate Dean for Education and Student Affairs.
+Full-time graduate students taking at least nine credit hours per semester may audit courses free of charge in the SON when approved by the student's advisor, the course instructor, and the appropriate Associate Dean.

 - Change in Enrollment Status.
 A student who is contemplating a change in status in the program (leave of absence, etc.) should discuss this with their advisor.
 A change in status usually means a change in financial aid eligibility as well as time to degree.
-Because of limited resources, the SON cannot guarantee the continued availability of a tuition fellowship or traineeship award.

-- Leave of Absence: Students who will not register for coursework each term, including summer, at the SON must complete the Leave of Absence form.
-If the Leave is granted, the student will continue to receive preregistration reminders for the next semester and other student mailings and will retain the privilege of resuming study without going through the process of reapplication.
+Students receiving financial aid are advised to check with the Financial Aid Office prior to changing their status to see if their aid will be affected.
+Students receiving SON Scholarship support should also check with the SON Financial Aid Coordinator.
+Because of limited resources, the SON cannot guarantee the continued availability of a tuition fellowship or traineeship award. - Leave of Absence: Students who will not register for coursework each term, including summer, at the SON must complete the Leave of Absence form.
+If the Leave is granted, the student will continue to receive preregistration reminders for the next semester and other student communications and will retain the privilege of resuming study without going through the process of reapplication.
 A revised degree plan must be filed upon reentry, but preferably when the Leave is initiated.
-The Leave will be limited to three (3) semesters, including summer, with the exception of the APNN program.
-Students in the APNN program will be limited to one semester of Leave.
+The Leave will be limited to three (3) semesters, including summer, except the ABSN program.
+Students in the ABSN program will be limited to one semester of Leave.
 Students are not guaranteed a clinical slot upon return to the program.
 Students on LOA lose eligibility for student loan deferments and University Health Insurance.
+Ph.D. should refer to the PhD Handbook for Leave of Absence and Return from Leave processes.

-- Withdrawal from SON: The student will:
+Withdrawal from SON: The student will:

-- Seek the advice of an advisor

-- Contact the School of Nursing Registrar
+- Seek the advice of an advisor. - Contact the School of Nursing Registrar

 For students who withdraw, the refund of tuition and fees for coursework will be prorated and determined by the date on which notice is received.
-A refund of tuition and fees is forfeited if the student does not notify the School of Nursing of the intent to withdraw in writing.
+Any refund of tuition and fees is forfeited if the student does not notify the School of Nursing of the intent to withdraw in writing.